 Training certificates are not required for CDL upgrades.
 They’re required if you’re getting your first CDL or if you used to have a CDL and want to get it again.

 If you’re required to submit a training certificate to get a CDL again:

 Before you get your commercial driver license (CDL), you must have a training certificate.
 You can get one from an approved CDL training school or registered employer.
 Below is the minimum training required by a school:

 |Class C||36 total hours, including at least:

-You may get a 5-year restricted CDL without meeting the minimum training requirements if you’ll be operating a commercial motor vehicle only for agribusiness purposes.
-When you get your CDL, we will add a restriction that only allows you to drive a commercial vehicle for an agribusiness.
-To have this restriction removed, you must present a training or employer certificate.
+You may get a restricted CDL without meeting the minimum training requirements if you drive a commercial vehicle only for agribusiness purposes.
+When you get your CDL, we will add a restriction that only allows you to drive an agribusiness commercial vehicle.
+To remove this restriction, you must present a training or employer certificate.

 For more information, see Agribusiness.